MartinxMax/Ph4ge/README.md

 3.Automated heap spraying and detection – improves exploit reliability and hit rate.
 4.Automatic logging of successfully injected hosts – helps maintain stability on compromised systems and reduces the likelihood of crashes.

+Note: If you run this program on the target machine (and the operating system version is too low), SMB verification may fail to function.
+This means the exploitation might take effect, but it will be impossible to verify whether the injection was successful.
+Therefore, it is recommended to terminate the program after 3 rounds of spraying, then manually verify the remote connection.

 ![alt text](./pic/LOGO.png)